 We carried out linear mixed-effects modelling on 3 performance measures:

-Using this modelling we can estimate the result for an ‘average’ entry, that is, an entry by a student who was in the reference category of every one of the background variables.
+Using this modelling, we can estimate the result for an ‘average’ entry, that is, an entry by a student who was in the reference category of every one of the background variables.
 In numeric grade analyses, we estimate the grade an average entry would receive.
 In grade probability analyses, we estimate the probability that an average entry would be awarded the key grade or above in question.

 We can also estimate the size of the difference in outcome between a particular group and the reference group after controlling for effects of other background variables.
-For example, in the analysis on the probability of attaining grade A and above in A level in 2018, on the sex variable, an estimate of 0.0338 for male suggests that after controlling for other background variables, in 2018 male students were, on average, 3.38 percentage points more likely to achieve a grade A or above than female students (the reference category of the sex variable).
-Variation of these group estimates from the models covering each of the 7 years tells us how that group’s results relative to the relevant reference group have changed across the 7 years.
+For example, in the analysis on the probability of attaining grade A or above in A level in 2018, on the sex variable, an estimate of 0.0337 for male suggests that after controlling for other background variables, in 2018 male students were, on average, 3.37 percentage points more likely to achieve a grade A or above than female students (the reference category of the sex variable).
+Variation of these group estimates from the models covering each of the 8 years tells us how that group’s results relative to the relevant reference group have changed across the 8 years.
+There is some degree of uncertainty present in any estimation arising from modelling, so to aid interpretation, 95% confidence intervals are presented in bar graphs.
+For further information of how the confidence intervals were generated, see Appendix E.

 Notable change criteria